kalyan-ch/interview-prep-epi/system-design/twitter-timeline.md

 ### Write Service and Fanout Service

 * allows users to post a tweet
-* can store a tweet in relational DB
+* can store a tweet in relational DB according to the schema above
 * since reads should be prioritized, write may not be that fast
 * write should call fanout service so that all followers of the user get to see the tweet.
 * write service should persist the tweet in cache first and db later